YettiPowered/api-docs/README.md

 ## Resources

-Most individual pieces of content in Yetti are known as “resources”.
+Most individual pieces of content in Yetti are known as "resources".
 Resources can usually be created, updated and deleted, unless specific permissions dictate otherwise.

 ### Items

-Items are the “bread and butter” resources in Yetti.
+Items are the "bread and butter" resources in Yetti.
 Everything from blog articles to FAQs to purchasable products are usually item resources.
-Items are always created with a particular “type”, and this type is dynamically configured with properties, such as “Name”, “Description”, etc, based on the needs of the particular website.
+Items are always created with a particular "type", and this type is dynamically configured with properties, such as "Name", "Description", etc, based on the needs of the particular website.

 ### Categories

 Categories (sometimes referred to as collections) are used to organise items.
 Each type of item has an independent category hierarchy which itself acts a lot like a directory tree on a computer file system.
 Items can be placed into one or more categories.

 ### Pages

 Pages are basic content manageable resources.